macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 # Predicting Depression Based on Musical Taste

-This is a repurposed analysis of a final project made for graduate-level Data Science class.
+This is a repurposed analysis of a final project made for a graduate-level Data Science class.

 {{% callout note %}}
 **PROJECT SUMMARY**